-- 1.4.1 WSP Environment & Infrastructure Solutions UK Limited consulted all relevant highway authorities for comments on the scope and proposals related to HGV movements and Abnormal Indivisible Loads (AILs). - 1.4.2 In terms of the AIL delivery route, SWTRA and other relevant highway authorities (BGCBC and TCBC) will be consulted before a trial run.
+- 1.4.1 WSP UK Limited consulted all relevant highway authorities for comments on the scope and proposals related to HGV movements and Abnormal Indivisible Loads (AILs). - 1.4.2 In terms of the AIL delivery route, SWTRA and other relevant highway authorities (BGCBC and TCBC) will be consulted before a trial run.
 The wind turbine component supplier and transporter are yet to be identified.
-A preliminary assessment of the AIL delivery routes has been undertaken within the AIL access study to understand if there are any improvements to the highway which will need to be made to accommodate the delivery of abnormal loads.
+A preliminary assessment of the AIL delivery routes has been undertaken within the AIL access study (Appendix 12A) to understand if there are any improvements to the highway which will need to be made to accommodate the delivery of abnormal loads.
 The assessment identified temporary structural improvements were required at a number of junctions.
 All relevant permits for abnormal load transportation will be arranged prior to commencement of deliveries. - 1.4.3 A Section 278 Agreement of the Highways Act 1980 will be secured between the relevant local highways authorities and the developer to cover the associated highway works, needed to facilitate the delivery of the abnormal loads.
-The appropriate officer at each highways authority will be contacted in due course. - 1.4.4 This Draft CTMP will be reviewed and updated when necessary to incorporate any comments and additional measures which may be required to address comments received from key stakeholders during a wider consultation exercise for the EIA and planning application.
+The appropriate officer at each highways authority will be contacted in due course. - 1.4.4 This Outline CTMP will be reviewed and updated when necessary to incorporate any comments and additional measures which may be required to address comments received from key stakeholders during a wider consultation exercise for the EIA and planning application. - 1.4.5 A previous revision of this Outline CTMP formed a component to the withdrawn application for the Mynydd Llanhilleth Wind Farm (DNS Application Ref DNS/3273368).
+This new revision of the Outline CTMP now forms part of resubmission following the removal of turbine 5 from the proposed Mynydd Llanhilleth scheme, all other elements of the scheme remain the same.
+Following the final submission of the now withdrawn application, Welsh Government Highways Authority (REPS027) responded in agreement that the Outline CTMP (Appendix 12B) was appropriate and provided conditions for the application.